 Acoustic panels are bulky and are pretty hard to install.
-So if the looks of the acoustic panel in your basement’s ceiling, then there is an alternative way to soundproof your basement’s ceiling.
+Nonetheless, there are alternative ways to soundproof your basement’s ceiling.

-As an alternative, you can use Vinyl mats as they are a good absorber of airborne sound.
-We found the Mass Loaded Vinyl 4′ X 25′ 100 sq.ft.
+You can use Vinyl mats as they are a good absorber of airborne sound.
+I found the Mass Loaded Vinyl 4′ X 25′ 100 sq.ft.
 1 Lb MLV Acoustic Barrier from Burning River Buys a great option.
-Installing them very easy, however, they are very expensive and costs more than the acoustic panels.
+Installing them is very easy, however, they are very expensive and costs more than the acoustic panels.
 Check out Mass Loaded Vinyl 4′ X 25′ 100 sq.ft.
 1 Lb MLV Acoustic Barrier on Amazon.